4 Types of Mobile Medical Units

 While similar to an ambulance, a Mobile Response Van is not an ambulance.

-You can’t use the Mobile Response Van to transport unstable patients due to the lack of life support devices and critical care equipment in the van.
+You can’t use the Mobile Response Van to transport unstable patients because it lacks life support devices and critical care equipment.

 How can you use this type of mobile medical unit?